 Working from our London, Munich and Southampton offices, The D Young & Co trade mark group comprises seven Chartered Trade Mark Attorneys, including Trade Mark Partners Jeremy Pennant, Helen Cawley, Jackie Johnson and Gemma Kirkland, Senior Associate Richard Burton, Associate Flora Cook and recently qualified Trade Mark Attorney Wendy Oliver.
-Brand and trade mark specialist Partner and Solicitor Matthew Dick joined the firm in 2013, broadening the team's trade mark services to include brand-related litigation and a strong link to the firm's thriving Dispute Resolution and Legal team.
+Brand and trade mark specialist Partner and Solicitor Matthew Dick joined the firm in 2013, broadening the team's trade mark brand-related litigation services.

 Jeremy Pennant, Partner and Chartered Trade Mark Attorney comments:

 The term 'chartered' is a promise of trust and excellence and is fully deserved for Trade Mark Attorneys and their Institute in the United Kingdom.
 Clients both at home and around the world know that the CITMA brand for their professional advisors is a mark of both the quality and consistency in the advice we provide.

 Commenting on this landmark achievement for the institute, CITMA president Kate O'Rourke MBE: